 How Do The Global Health Delivery Programs Work?

 Unite For Sight is an esteemed global health delivery organization.
 In partnership with our local partner eye clinics, Unite For Sight applies public health strategies to provide eye care to patients who are otherwise unable to access or afford care.
 All of the programs are locally led and managed by local eye doctors, and the patients receive high-quality care delivered year-round.
-Global Impact Fellow volunteers have an immersive, transformative global health volunteer abroad experience.
+Volunteers have an immersive, transformative global health volunteer abroad experience.

 Unite For Sight's partners are located in Ghana, Honduras, and India.
 The Ghana program outreach process is shown below, and the Honduras and India outreach processes are similar.

 On a daily basis, local community eye health workers focus on social marketing, social mobilization, and health education within their region to recruit patients to receive eye care when the outreach team arrives each month.

 We Make Care Accessible

 Most of the outreaches bring care to remote, rural villages.
 Care is also brought to other underserved locations, such as slums.
 The patients do not otherwise have access to quality care.